Pierre-Emerick Aubameyang exit leaves Arsenal light, Luis Diaz deal shows Liverpool's succession planning

 Mikel Arteta now has just 18 senior outfield players to choose from and that includes several, such as Nicolas Pepe, Mohamed Elneny and Cedric Soares, who he does not appear to trust.

 Perhaps it is better to do nothing than panic buy.
 Perhaps Arsenal feel they can manage their relatively light schedule in the second half of the season with what they have.
-But somehow Arsenal have reached the end of the transfer window with a weaker squad than they had at the beginning of it.
+But it is still remarkable they have reached the end of the transfer window with a weaker squad than they had at the beginning of it.

 It seemed Liverpool were set for a quiet transfer window but that changed after it emerged Tottenham were attempting to lure Luis Diaz from Porto.
 Suddenly, a signing they had earmarked for the summer had to be brought forward.